JulianKahnert/blog/Content/posts/2021-08-09--network-debugging-on-macos.md

 ### Where can I change the DNS records?

-You might have more than one registrar and want to find to namesever responsible for a (sub)domain.
+You might have more than one registrar and want to find to nameserver responsible for a (sub)domain.

 ```
 $ dig NS juliankahnert.de